 If psychological therapy is your primary form of depression treatment, it is imperative that you begin immediately following a diagnosis.
 On the contrary, if you are already consuming depression medication, your psychologist, physician, or otherwise may recommend that you begin your treatment at a later date.

 Medication: While depression medication is undoubtedly the most popular way to treat manic states, this is not the be all end all cure, nor should it be classified as the most effective option.
 Depression in itself is much more than a chemical imbalance within the brain.
 While taking medication can usually assist in alleviating various symptoms of severe and moderate depression, it, however, does not fix the core issues and is unfortunately not a long-standing solution.
 Even so, these medications are accompanied by safety concerns and side effects, a factor that makes withdrawal relatively difficult.
+Alternatively, you may have tried various different types of medication and have come to the conclusion that they haven’t worked as well as you would’ve liked.
+So, you may decide that you would like to try medical marijuana in the form of phyto extractions to see if this works better.
+Make sure you consult with a professional first before making any decisions.

 Other Alternative/Complementary Treatments: The aforementioned traditional approaches to treating depression has been either therapy and/or medication.
 However, with the advancement of technology and further studies on depression treatment, other effective methods have been proven useful.